 About QSLs, LOTW, and eQSL

 To my friends in Japan -- I am completely disgusted with the massive abuse of the Bureau system by JA hams, who so badly flood it with cards that it takes an average of two years for a one way trip, and another two years for them to receive my card in return.
-I receive 5 cards from JA for every card from the rest of the world combined; many JA hams have sent me more than ten cards, and some have sent me 20 cards!
-This is CRAZY, and I will no longer respond to it.I just spent 20 hours filing five months worth of JA cards and preparing more than JA 700 QSLs.
-They are my last responses to JA Bureau cards.
-Effective immediately, I will no longer respond to Bureau cards from Japan.
+I receive 5 cards from JA for every card from the rest of the world combined; many JA hams have sent me more than ten cards, and some have sent me 50 cards!
+This is CRAZY, and I will no longer respond to it.
+Two years ago, I spent 20 hours filing five months worth of JA cards and preparing more than JA 700 QSLs.
+They were my last responses to JA Bureau cards.
+Since then, I no longer respond to Bureau cards from Japan.

 The photo above looks west toward the Santa Cruz Mountains and the Monterey Penninsula from a point about 30 miles inland.
 K9YC is on the far side of the most distant ridge, at an elevation of 2,000 ft, five miles from the Pacific Ocean.
 This gives me great propagation anywhere in the Pacific, but because the top of that nearby ridge ranges from 2,200 to 2,650 ft, working to the north and east is a bit of a challenge!

 I grew up in West Virginia.
 I was first licensed in 1955 as WN8FNI, W8FNI (General Class) in 1956, and Amateur Extra and First Class Radiotelephone in 1959.
 I received my BSEE from the University of Cincinnati in 1964, where I was trustee of W8YX, the club station, reactivating it after a long period of down time.
 UC's engineering was co-op; as part of that program, I worked for WLW, WSAZ, WCAW, and RL Drake, where I tuned up some of their first TR3 transceivers.